 Career Definition for a Poet

 A poet writes poetry that is rhymed or free verse.
-Poets are hired to interpret and represent a client's creative needs into written prose.
+Some poets (although rare) can make a living through publishing books of their poetry.
+Other poets are hired to interpret and represent a client's creative needs into written prose.
 Often working for publishing companies and advertising agencies, poets write poetry books, songs, advertising jingles and verses for greeting cards.
+Additionally many poets find themselves in academic fields, especially in a postsecondary setting.

 |Field of Study||Liberal arts|